 The historic Harding Cabin offers a unique lakeside setting and sleeps 7-9 guests.
 For reservations, please call the lodge directly at 740-869-2020.

 Deer Creek State Park Campground offers more than 200 electric sites, both shady and sunny.
 Pets are permitted on all sites, but not in the camper cabins.
-Five primitive equestrian sites are available.
+Five primitive Equestrian Camp sites and two primitive Group Camp sites are also available.